How To Make Castile Soap (Gentle Olive Oil Soap Recipe)

 Method

-Follow all the steps I’ve listed above for homemade castile soap, although you will need to melt the shea butter.
+Follow all the steps I’ve listed above for DIY castile soap, although you will need to melt the shea butter.
 You can do this by simply combining the shea and the olive oil in step 3.
 Ensure that the shea is fully melted, and the oil/butter and lye solution are at a balanced temperature of between 90-140F before combining.

 Final Thoughts